 Keeping a journal is similar to exercise.
 Some people start it out strong; going to the gym every day, doing the necessary warm-ups and buying the required items but there will come a point where the thrill and excitement fizzles up.
 For people who want to keep a journal, the problem is not in the determination or the time.
 Sometimes, we just don’t know what to write about.
 We face an empty piece of paper with a pen at hand just letting precious time pass by.
 Then we give up.
 If you are one of the many people who encounter...read more!

 Not only does keeping a journal on your favorite device have incredible benefits over the alternative, but it is usually very affordable as well.
 While I typically encourage the serious digital journaler to eventually pay for a premium service, free alternatives are a great choice if you are just getting started.
 To help you out I have compiled a list of the top 5 free ways you can get started on your digital journaling adventure for free.
 Try the free option of a journaling service.
-Many journal services allow you to try...read more!
+Many journal services allow you to try it out for free....read more!

 The benefits of keeping a digital journal over a classic, hand-written journal are clear and growing every year.
 It is now more secure, private, convenient and enjoyable to keep a digital journal than the more old fashioned methods.
 As I speak to you through email and social media, however, there is one aspect of hand-written journals that many of you aren’t willing to fully let go of- the hand-written part.
-For some reasons there is a perception out there that there are fewer benefits of journaling via your fingers...read more!
+For some reasons there is a perception out there that there are fewer benefits of journaling via your fingers on a keyboard than...read more!

 Looking for that perfect journal app is just like shopping for any other item.
 Imagine wanting to buy a new desk and going to an IKEA store.
 That certain familiar feeling is there; you know what you want and you know you want it now.
 The only problem is that all of a sudden, all desks seem to look alike.
 That vision of the perfect desk is gone.
 What’s left is a room full of possible purchases that leave you catatonic at the very least.
 Journal apps tend to be alike in some ways, especially if you have seen as many as I...read more!